On this page

 - A longer and less restrictive session is typical for non-privileged access apps, such as a catalog site where users browse listed items.
 The session for these apps can remain active even when the user navigates away, closes the browser tab or website, or closes the mobile app.

-Identity management admins and app developers need to collaborate on how to manage the IdP session with the application sessions to produce an optimal user experience with security, device, and app privileged access in mind.
-This collaboration includes balancing terminating sessions and redirecting the user to reauthenticate for security purposes, combined with extending the session or silently reauthenticating with a new session for a frictionless user experience.
+Identity management admins and app developers need to collaborate on how to manage the IdP session with the app sessions.
+Successful collaboration produces an optimal user experience with security, device, and app privileged access in mind.
+For example, collaboration includes balancing terminating sessions and redirecting the user to re-authenticate for security purposes.
+Or collaboration includes extending the session or silently reauthenticating with a new session for a frictionless user experience.

 Examples of sign-out experiences